studerw/td-ameritrade-client/README.md

 I'm happy to collaborate contractually or OSS with other devs.

-## 2019
+## 2019 Update - Old API Deprecated

 See the [old-xml-api](https://github.com/studerw/td-ameritrade-client/tree/old-xml-api) branch for the previous project based on the soon-to-be-deprecated TDA XML API.

 Sometime in-between the beginning of this project (based on TDA's older XML API) and now, TDA released a restful [API](https://developer.tdameritrade.com/).
-Unfortunately the old API is being [deprecated in 2020](https://apiforums.tdameritrade.com/tda-board/ubbthreads.php) and so the original source code for this project has been moved to the [old-xml-api](https://github.com/studerw/td-ameritrade-client/tree/old-xml-api) branch.
+Unfortunately the old API is being [deprecated in 2020](https://apiforums.tdameritrade.com/tda-board/ubbthreads.php) and so the original source code for this project has been moved to the [old-xml-api](https://github.com/studerw/td-ameritrade-client/tree/old-xml-api) branch and is now known as version 1.0.0.

 ## Build